cfpb-sandbox/design-system/docs/components/heroes.md

   #### Purpose

-  Hero copy should be written from the user’s perspective.
-It’s less about what we can do for them or what we can offer them, and more about what the user can do with the resources we provide.
+  Write hero copy from the user’s perspective.

-  Hero content should help a user answer these two questions:
+  * Orient the user: "Is this page what I was looking for?"

-  Is this page what I was looking for? (orient the user)
+  * Engage the user: "Do I want to keep reading?"

-  Do I want to keep reading? (engage the user)
+  Try not to write about what we do or offer.
+Make user needs the priority.

-  Since the goal of the hero is to get the user to continue reading the page, don’t include links or calls to action within the hero.
-If there is content that needs to link elsewhere for explanation, place it underneath the hero within the main content area.
+  Don’t include links or calls to action within the hero.

   #### Writing hero content